felixlopz/hubrise-test-task/content/apps/deliveroo/en/pull-catalog.md

 1. Open the **CONNECTIONS** page, then select **Deliveroo Bridge** from the list of connected apps.
 1. In Deliveroo Bridge, select the **Actions** tab.
 1. In the **Pull the catalog from Deliveroo** section, verify that the correct HubRise catalog is connected, click **Pull catalog**, and confirm the action.
-1. Check your populated catalog on HubRise.
+1. Review your populated catalog on HubRise.
 For more information on HubRise catalogs, see [Catalogs](/docs/catalog/).

 ---

-**IMPORTANT NOTE:** This operation will erase the HubRise catalog connected to Deliveroo Bridge.
+**IMPORTANT NOTE:** This operation will overwrite the HubRise catalog connected to Deliveroo Bridge.

 ---

-## Information pulled into HubRise
+## Information Pulled into HubRise

-Catalog data sent to Deliveroo is comparable to the data pulled from Deliveroo.
-For more information, you can therefore refer to [Information Sent to Deliveroo](/apps/deliveroo/push-catalog#information-sent-to-deliveroo).
+The catalog data pulled from Deliveroo mirrors the data transmitted to Deliveroo.
+For further details, you can refer to [Information Sent to Deliveroo](/apps/deliveroo/push-catalog#information-sent-to-deliveroo).

 However, there is one exception to this rule.
-If the images used to illustrate your Deliveroo online store have not been previously sent by HubRise, HubRise is unable to pull them from Deliveroo.
-This is a known limitation, the Deliveroo integration team is working on a fix.
+If the images used on your Deliveroo store have not been previously uploaded through HubRise, they cannot be pulled.
+This is a known limitation that the Deliveroo integration team is addressing.

-If you have a store on Uber Eats, you can pull a full menu from there instead.
-For more information on Uber Eats pull, see [Pull the Catalog](/apps/uber-eats/pull-catalog).
+If you operate a store on Uber Eats, you have the option to pull the menu from that platform instead.
+For more information on pulling a catalog from Uber Eats, see [Pull the Catalog](/apps/uber-eats/pull-catalog) in the Uber Eats Bridge documentation.